Chious/M4-AlphaShop-I/README.md

-# Alpha Camp Dev-C4-M4 - Alpha Shop
+# Alpha Camp Dev-C4-M4 - Alpha Shop II

+_This is frist submit of part II_

 ### The challenge

 Users should be able to:

-- Fill the payment info in the form
+- Add or delete items in the cart

 ### Screenshot